alvarocaceresmunoz/BachTracking/tutorial/02-writing-long-music.md

 - augmented: `A`
 - diminished: `d`

-Instead of transposing with intervals, you can transpose with semitones. `transpose melody c d e f g 12` would transpose the melody _C D E F G_ 12 semitones, that is, one octave higher.
+Instead of transposing with intervals, you can transpose with semitones. `transpose 12 melody c d e f g` would transpose the melody _C D E F G_ 12 semitones, that is, one octave higher.

 You can add `ascending` after the interval to make the transposition ascending.
 For example, `transpose melody c d e f g P4 ascending` would transpose the melody _C D E F G_ an ascending P4.
 You can make the transposition descending with `descending` , for instance `transpose melody c d e f g 6 descending`.
 Omitting this will make the tranposition ascending.